-Total investment income decreased during the year to £438,000 (2020:-£464,000), and the income return on invested funds, including that from property, was approximately 2.76% (2020:-2.95%).
+Total investment income increased during the year to £453,000 (2021:- £438,000), and the income return on invested funds, including that from property, was approximately 3.46% (2021:- 2.76%).

-During the year, the Society made a net loss of £17,000 in investment trading (2020: £160,000 net loss).
-The value of investments held at the end of the year included overall unrealised gains amounting to £347,000 (2020:- overall unrealised gain £638,000).
+During the year, the Society made a net loss of £529,000 in investment trading (2021: £17,000 net loss).
+The value of investments held at the end of the year included overall unrealised loss amounting to £1,821,000 (2021:- overall unrealised gain £347,000).

-Having weathered the impacts of the pandemic on the world economy, the global investment market reacted to increasing inflation towards the end of 2021.
-The Society has maintained its investment strategy which balances risk with potential return, investing over the longer term, and its portfolio is strategically positioned and managed to minimise the effects of market fluctuation and to take advantage of opportunities as they present.
+2022 has been a very tough year for the UK economy as a whole.
+The Society has felt that impact too on its investment portfolio, shown by the loss above.
+That said, the Society remains financially strong, and expects that the financial markets will recover in the future.
+The Society has therefore maintained an investment strategy which balances risk with potential return, investing over the longer term, and its portfolio is strategically positioned and managed to minimise the effects of market fluctuation and to take advantage of opportunities as they arise.

 A key income contribution to the portfolio comes from the Society's investment properties.
 During the year, all suites in Holloway House continued to be let on a 5-year contract.
 Market Street was let for the full year under the existing 15 year lease.
-Rental income for the buildings during the year amounted to £87,000 (2020:- £86,000).
+Rental income for the buildings during the year amounted to £93,000 (2021:- £87,000).

-The Investment Committee introduced an Economic, Social Governance (ESG) assessment into its portfolio management during 2021.
-The intention was to understand how the portfolio fairs against an ESG assessment of sustainable investments and to then monitor how that ESG assessment changes as invested companies develop their sustainability approach.
-The ESG assessment is not at the expense of the main portfolio objective, which remains to achieve a balance of maximising income whilst pursuing prudent investment strategies and ensuring protection of the Society's capital.
+The Investment Committee monitored an Environmental, Social Governance (ESG) assessment, applied to its investment portfolio throughout 2022.
+That illustrated how the portfolio fairs against an ESG assessment of sustainable investments and then monitors how that ESG assessment changes as invested companies develop their sustainability approach.
+The ESG assessment is not at the expense of the main portfolio's investment objective, which remains to achieve a balance of maximising income whilst pursuing prudent investment strategies and ensuring protection of the Society's capital.